-*This website has been developed primarily for residents who live in the Hampshire County Council area.
-Residents in Portsmouth and Southampton may also wish to visit the Portsmouth City and Southampton City websites.
+*This website has been developed primarily for residents who live in the Hampshire County Council area, although our care homes and home care agency directories also cover Portsmouth and Southampton City Council areas.

 There may be cross-border services provided for Hampshire residents who live near the borders with Bournemouth, Poole, Dorset, Wiltshire and Surrey.
 Use these links to find information and advice about care and support in these areas.

-There is a wealth of practical information on this website about health and wellbeing, managing at home, getting out and about and much more.
-You can also use our Interactive Community to search for the right help.
+There is a wealth of practical information and advice on this site about health and wellbeing, managing at home, getting out and about and much more.

 We do our best to keep this information up to date and we welcome any comments from you about information which is out of date or which you think would be useful.
 Just click on the ‘Feedback’ button.